uliana1one/KeyPass/docs/architecture.md

 ## Best Practices

 1. **Layer Independence**
-   - Each layer should be independently testable
+   - Each layer is independently testable
    - Dependencies flow downward
    - No circular dependencies